Iggy Pop: Personal life

-Pop lives near Miami, Florida.
+Pop lives in the Coconut Grove neighborhood of Miami, Florida.

 He has been married three times: to Wendy Weissberg for several weeks in 1968 before divorcing her in Cuyahoga County, Ohio, on November 25, 1969; to Suchi Asano (from 1984 until their divorce in 1999); and to his longtime partner Nina Alu, whom he married in 2008.
 He has a son, Eric Benson, born in 1970 from a relationship with Paulette Benson.

 At age 23, Pop allegedly had a relationship with 13-year-old groupie Sable Starr.
 Since the emergence of the MeToo movement, he has faced criticism for his relationship with Starr.
 The documentary Look Away, a documentary about sexual abuse in the rock music industry, is named after an Iggy Pop song about Starr from the album Naughty Little Doggie.

-Pop was diagnosed with scoliosis, with one leg being one-and-a-half inches shorter than the other.
+Pop has scoliosis, with one leg being one-and-a-half inches shorter than the other.

 In the 1990s, Pop became friends with Johnny Depp, Jim Jarmusch, and tattoo artist Jonathan Shaw.
 Shaw said the four wore matching rings depicting a skull, and all but Pop received a similar skull-and-crossbones tattoo.

+Pop owns a Moluccan cockatoo, Biggy Pop.
+Pop uses the bird to promote Byron Bay Wildlife Hospital, an Australian charity.
+A beer named after the cockatoo, Biggy Pop Hop, raised funds in support of the charity.